Will Sling TV Carry The Oscars? - The TV Answer Man!

 The live streamer’s Blue plan features more than 40 channels including live network feeds in select markets as well as several other Fox channels.
 Sling’s Orange plan includes ESPN and more than 30 cable networks.

 But, you ask, does either plan include ABC, the TV home of tonight’s 92nd annual Academy Awards?
-(Pictured: Once Upon a Time In Hollywood.)
+(Pictured: Once Upon a Time In Hollywood, nominated for Best Picture.)

 Sorry, the answer is no. Sling TV does not carry ABC.